evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Range/_index.md

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
 The front discs are 386mm, and the rear discs are 381mm.

 [Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
 [Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) or coasting is not available in this model.
+The system stops the car completely using friction brakes.

 ## Exterior